 Hanoi Bike Shop

-Tucked away on the quirky Creswell Lane in the city’s West End, The Hanoi Bike Shop serves fresh, vibrant Vietnamese street food with a menu designed for sharing.
-The restaurant, owned by Colin Clydesdale who also owns the award-winning Glasgow institution, The Ubiquitous Chip, can count Beyonce as fan as she dined here during a recent UK tour.
-The atmosphere is relaxed and friendly with a fun décor featuring bicycles and paper lanterns hanging from the ceiling.
+Tucked away on the quirky Ruthven Lane in the city’s West neighbourhood is The Hanoi Bike Shop, which was recently named one of the '15 coolest places to eat around the world' (2019) by travel magazine Wanderlust.
+The restaurant, owned by Colin Clydesdale who also owns the award-winning Glasgow institution, The Ubiquitous Chip, can count Beyonce as a fan as she dined here during a recent UK tour.
+The food is fresh, vibrant Vietnamese street food, whilst the atmosphere is relaxed and friendly with fun décor featuring bicycles and paper lanterns hanging from the ceiling.

 Established in 2014, Porter & Rye was the vanguard of the Finnieston community which is now considered ‘the hippest place to live in the UK’.
 The restaurant is renowned for their dry-aged beef and cured meats and commitment to locally sourced and foraged ingredients.
 The friendly staff are on hand to provide expert guidance on the menu and the various cuts of meat.